Achieving CIS Security Controls 1 & 2 in Asset Management

 CIS Controls Implementation Group 1

 Companies that are at the CIS Control Implementation Group 1 level tend to be small to medium-sized businesses.
-They have limited budgets and resources, but they're also more likely to be targeted by opportunistic attacks.
+They have limited budgets and resources but are more likely to be targeted by opportunistic attacks.
 These companies need a strong foundation of security practices that can help them move forward in their cybersecurity journey.

 CIS Controls Implementation Group 2

 Implementation Group 2 (or IG2) is the next step up from implementation group one and includes additional controls beyond what's included in implementation group one.
-This is the stage where most organizations want to be, as it offers a good balance between security and costs.
-The Center for Internet Security recommends implementation group II as an intermediary step before implementing controls in Implementation Group III.
+IG2 is the stage where most organizations want to be, as it offers a good balance between security and costs.
+The Center for Internet Security recommends the implementation of Group II as an intermediary step before implementing controls in Implementation Group III.

 Implementation Group II includes 24 Safeguards that address some of the more advanced cyber threats out there, like zero-day exploits and malware.
 These controls help companies detect malicious activity on their networks so they can respond quickly to these types of threats, but also give them some more protection against commodity attacks that might be targeted at basic Windows or Linux vulnerabilities—the kind you'll find in the implementation group one list of cyber defense measures.